wgergely/bookmarks/docs/source/guide.rst

 What is this, and why does it exist?
 ----------------------------------------

-..  youtube:: oKb8KGj78Rg
-    :align: center
-    :aspect: 16:9

-Bookmarks is a simple asset manager for film, animation and VFX projects.
-It is free and open-source.
+😊️ Bookmarks is a free and open-source asset manager for film, animation and VFX projects.

-It can be a local hub for accessing assets and files and connecting them with external resources, such as ShotGrid entities and URLs, or a place for notes and comments.
+😵  It can be your local hub for accessing assets and files and connecting them with external resources, such as ShotGrid entities and URLs, or a place for notes and comments.

-It helps me (the author) create jobs and assets and keep scene files named neat and consistent!
+🥳  It helps me create my jobs, shot and asset folders and keep scene files named neat and consistent.

 .. |active_bookmark| image:: images/active_bookmark.png